 Sukan Saythong/Getty Images

-Fear of pain and embarrassment before a colonoscopy is common, and it may even deter people from seeking this potentially life-saving screening test.
+Fear of pain and embarrassment before a colonoscopy is common, and it may deter people from seeking this potentially life-saving screening test.

 A 2018 study involving 22,725 people who returned colonoscopy questionnaires reports that most did not mention experiencing pain.
+Reports of pain were less likely among people who had sedation.

-Before the procedure, a person lies on a table, usually in a hospital gown that is open at the back.
 An anesthesiologist or anesthetist inserts a needle into a vein in the hand or arm and injects medication to help relax the person and prevent pain.
-If a person receives a general anesthetic, this medication will put them completely to sleep.
+If a person receives deep sedation, the medication will put them completely to sleep.

-During the procedure, a doctor inserts a long, flexible tube called a colonoscope in through the anus and rectum to access the colon.
+During the procedure, a doctor inserts a long, flexible tube called a colonoscope through the anus and rectum to access the colon.

 There is a camera at the end of the tube to help the doctor see the colon.
-The doctor also inserts air into the colon to expand it and make it easier to see any unusual growths.
+The doctor also inserts air into the colon to expand it and make it easier to see unusual growths.

 The procedure usually takes 30–60 minutes.
 If a doctor sees polyps or other growths in the colon, they may remove them and send them to a laboratory for further testing.
-This means that a colonoscopy can both test for and sometimes treat harmful growths in the colon.

 People undergoing a colonoscopy are typically not fully conscious.
-A doctor may offer sedation, which means that a person is awake but unaware and feels no pain.
+Many people have deep sedation, which means a person is asleep but breathing on their own.

 However, the following aspects of the procedure may be uncomfortable or even painful, with or without sedation: